IBM/transition-amr-parser/README.md

 Current version is `0.3.3` and yields `80.5` Smatch on the AMR2.0 test-set using the default stack-Transformer configuration.
 Aside from listed [contributors](https://github.com/IBM/transition-amr-parser/graphs/contributors), the initial commit was developed by Miguel Ballesteros and Austin Blodgett while at IBM.

+## IBM Internal Features

+Check [Parsing Services](https://github.ibm.com/mnlp/transition-amr-parser/wiki/Parsing-Services) for the endpoint URLs and Docker instructions.
+If you have acess to CCC and LDC data, we have available both the train data and trained models.

 ## Manual Installation

 Clone the repository